CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicSkills.md

 - Magma Magic = Earth Magic + Heat Magic
 - Blizzard Magic = Cold Magic + Air Magic
 - Frost Magic = Water Magic + Cold Magic

+## Magic Conduits

+All magic needs a conduit to be cast through wether a wizard's staff, a druid's focus, or even a character's own body.
+Just about anything can be made into a conduit from a narrative perspective, but it is up to the narrator to decide if their are any restrictions in their setting.
+A Conduit's tier influences any magic cast through it, effecting the resulting base dice of any Magic Skill Roll.

 ## Magic Skill Roll